nathanskj/nathanskj/README.md

 ---

 ### Current Focus
--Developing hands-on machine learning projects involving regression, classification, and real-world datasets -Experimenting with LLMs and AI agent frameworks such as LangChain and Hugging Face tools -Exploring AI applications to solve practical problems and improve productivity
+- Developing hands-on machine learning projects involving regression, classification, and real-world datasets
+- Experimenting with LLMs and AI agent frameworks such as LangChain and Hugging Face tools
+- Exploring AI applications to solve practical problems and improve productivity

 ---